 The model features a small open economy that consumes goods that are produced at home and abroad like in Gali and Monacelli (2005).
 The model is in continuous time and perfect foresight, and we look at the impact of unexpected tariffs introduced in a steady state.
-There is nominal stickiness because domestic firms must pay a cost to change their prices like in Rotemberg (1982).
-For the baseline model we assume that prices are set in the currency of the producer (the PCP assumption).
+Domestic firms must pay a cost to change their prices like in Rotemberg (1982).
+For the baseline model, we assume that prices are set in the currency of the producer (the PCP assumption).
 This assumption is relaxed in section 2.3.